 WordPress Google Search Console Verification

+When it comes to ranking high on Google, you’ll need all the SEO tools at your disposal.
 The way your website appears in search engines – particularly giants such as Google – can play a key role in its overall success, as well as how many hits it receives each month.
 However, many website owners don’t give this much thought.

 Fortunately, tools such as Google Search Console make it possible to learn more about your website’s current standings.
 They also enable you to improve your site’s appearance on Search Engine Results Pages (SERPs), so you can stand out among the crowd.